-This is a composite of a wholly mammoth Foot (left Front) all 28 of the bones (toes tassels carpels) are all authentic.
+This is a composite of a Mastodon Foot (left Front) all 28 of the bones (toes tassels carpels) are all authentic.
 Solid fossil bone and no reforestation on them.
 Jim collected hundreds of foot bones until he had enough to build this foot this is likely the last one he will be building.